Lupin3000/Tello-Python/readme.md

 Inside file `main.py` you can modify following constants:

-- CONTROLLER: name of section inside file `config/configuration.ini`
+- CONTROLLER: name of section inside file `config/configuration.ini` (_which controller you use to fly_).
-- SPEED: integer value between 0 and 100
+- SPEED: integer value between 1 and 100 (_the higher the value, the faster the drone flies_).
-- STREAM: True (_video stream on_) or False (_video stream off_)
+- STREAM: True to fly with HUD (_video stream on_) or False for no HUD (_video stream off_).
-- WINDOW_NAME: Title of video stream window
+- WINDOW_NAME: Title of HUD (_video stream_) window.

+> You should not change the values of the constants DELAY and SHUTDOWN.
+This can cause problems if you don't know 100% what you are changing.

 ## Open items